Adrenal Cancer: Stages

 Stage groupings for adrenal cancer

-Stage groupings are determined by combining the T, N, and M values from the TNM system.
+The T, N, and M values from the TNM system are put together to get the stage grouping.
 These groupings give an overall description of your cancer.
 The stage groupings for the TNM and the ENSAT systems are the same.
 Each group has a value of 1 to 4, and they're written as Roman numerals I, II, II, and IV.
 The higher the number, the more advanced the cancer is.
 Letters and numbers can be used after the Roman numeral to give more details.

 What are the stages of adrenal cancer?